Integrating with Third Parties¶

-Only the following components are Shelley compliant and will be supported during and after the Shelley hard-fork and support both Byron and Shelley eras.
+Only the following components are Shelley compliant and support both the Byron and Shelley eras:

 cardano-node - the latest cardano-node, which supports Ouroboros Praos.